AnushkaDissanayake/PZEM-004T-V3-Arduino/README.md

 # PZEM-004T Arduino
  pzem-004t power module with arduno uno.
-This project can be read voltage,current,active power,powerfactor and frequency from pzem-004t_v3
+This project can be used to read voltage,current,active power,powerfactor and frequency from pzem-004t_v3